Unfair Dismissals

 - Redundancy - while redundancy can be a fairly quick method of reducing staff costs, employers do need to ensure there has been an appropriate consultation & selection process, demonstrating as necessary that the published criteria for redundancy did form the basis of the selections.

-- Illegal to continue employment - if the employee cannot continue in their position without contravening a duty or restriction imposed by the law, this would be a fair reason for dismissal.
+by the law, this would be a fair reason for dismissal.
 As an example, if the employee had an order preventing them from being in close proximity to another employee, or the place of work, dismissal could be fair.

 Providing the reason is one of the above, determination of whether the dismissal was fair or unfair shall be made in accordance with equity and the substantial merits of the cases - or "was the decision and actions of the employer fair & reasonable in the circumstances; would most employers take the decision to dismiss?"